32- Easy illustration for collapse load for indeterminate beam.

 We have one degree of indeterminacy.
 Add 1 to this one-degree indeterminacy.
 Then the number of hinges required to create collapse to that system is =2.

-The proposed location for the first hinge is at the location of load that creates a maximum moment, the first hinge will be placed at point C and the second hinge to be located at the fixed support, so we have two hinges.
+The proposed location for the first hinge is at the location of the load that creates a maximum moment.
+The first hinge will be placed at point C, and the second hinge will be located at the fixed support, resulting in two hinges.

 The direction of Mp is at the fixed-end is anti-clockwise, while the second Mp is at the middle of the span, at point C. Here is the sketch of the two moments.